Industrial overcapacity can enable seasonal flexibility in electricity use: Methods

 Since not all provinces have complete statistical data on aluminum smelting capacity, we distributed the national capacity to each province based on its 2023 production.
-We assumed that the capacity share of each province remains unchanged when reducing overcapacity (see Supplementary Note 3.3 for more details).
-This approach is justified by the fact that China’s aluminum smelting industry currently operates at a high capacity utilization rate of approximately 97\%, meaning that most provinces are running at near full capacity.
-For estimating the needed workforce for smelters and power plants, we use the average number of workers required per unit of operating capacity, assuming a certain proportion of variable workforce (see Supplementary Note 3.5).
+We assumed that the capacity share of each province remains unchanged when reducing overcapacity.
+This approach is justified by the fact that China's aluminum smelting industry currently operates at a high capacity utilization rate of approximately 97\%, meaning that most provinces are running at near full capacity.
+For estimating the needed workforce for smelters and power plants, we use the average number of workers required per unit of operating capacity, assuming a certain proportion of variable workforce (see Supplementary Note 3.7).